nichwrig/DI-Notes/Elsevier Impact Conference.md

 - There are things that they're doing.
 I suppose that's good.

 My biggest issue is that the company seems to want to push people to it's big dog platform, but there still needs to be digital provenance.

+### Readership and Engagement with the IR
+- How to deepen user engagement with my DC.
+- I don't know what this table is telling me.
+	- New readers and general public.
+- Digital commons does some shit automatically.
+But of course this is all old outdated shit.
+-